 We are usually able to arrange a subordination agreement or negotiate the release of any liens that may be encumbering your receivables.

-No. Coral Capital is a nationwide commercial finance company–we can serve clients in all 50 states and Canada.
-Our client’s customers may also be in all 50 states and Canada.
-On very limited basis we may consider international receivables for financing.
+No. Coral Capital Solutions is a nationwide commercial finance company–we cover all 50 states and Canada.
+In addition, we also may consider international receivables on a limited basis.

-No. Coral Capital does not require you the fund all of your invoices.
+No. We do not require a company to fund all of their invoices.
 It is the client’s decision which invoices or customers it needs to submit for funding.